 Some of you might remember I have a Master’s degree in China Studies, but I’ve never been to China!
 I assure you that’s a long story no one wants to hear.
-My first trip to Asia was to Japan instead… & it couldn’t have been better.
+My first Asian trip was to Japan instead… & it couldn’t have been better.

 Cultural influences from Japan have been one of few constants throughout my life.
 As a kid, I begged Mom to take me to special Saturday screenings of Godzilla movies in theaters.
 I loved my gigantic Shogun action figures as much as those little ones from Star Wars.
 I’d wake up early on school mornings just to watch an episode of Star Blazers or rush home to see Ultraman.
 Memphis in May even honored Japan twice as I was growing up.
 In undergrad, I took a few history classes about Japan as well as a modern literature & film class.
 Always an attraction.